 The Trust for Public Land, in partnership with the Port Authority and NYC Parks, helped turn Staten Island's former Blissenbach Marina into the City's first post-Hurricane Sandy resilient waterfront park.

-The Trust for Public Land has worked with Friends of the QueensWay, community members, and the City of New York to develop a conceptual design for the QueensWay, a 3.5-mile portion of the abandoned Rockaway Rail Line, to transform it into an elevated pedestrian and bicycle pathway.
+The Trust for Public Land is working with Friends of the QueensWay, community members, and the City and State of New York to create the QueensWay, a project that will transform a 3.5-mile stretch of long-abandoned rail line into an elevated pedestrian and bicycle pathway connecting the communiti

 In 2003, TPL joined

 local groups, including the Greenpoint Waterfront Association for